Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: : Single-emission single-scattering kernel: Virtual photon corrections with a quark and anti-quark in final state

 where $\mathcal{G}^{(p_2)}_0$ is given in Eq.~\ref{eq:GP2M0_appendix} and $\mathcal{H}^{(\ell_2,p_2)}_{0}$ is given in Eq.~\ref{eq:HL2P2M0_appendix}.

-Note that the diagram in Fig~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(b) and Fig~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(a) are complex-conjugate of each other.
-They differ only in contour integration over variable $p^{+}$ and $p'^{+}$.
+Note that the diagram in Fig~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(b) and Fig~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(a) are complex-conjugates of each other.
+They differ only in contour integration over variables $p^{+}$ and $p'^{+}$.
 The calculation of the hadronic tensor for Fig~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(b) involves the contour integration for $p^{+}$ and is given as

-and, the contour integration for $p'^{+}$ is given as
+and the contour integration for $p'^{+}$ is given as

 where $\mathcal{G}^{(p_2)}_0$ is given in Eq.~\ref{eq:GP2M0_appendix}.
 The final expression for the hadronic tensor [Fig~\ref{fig:kernel3_ph_phqqm_qqg_gqqm}(b)] yields

 where $\mathcal{G}^{(p_2)}_0$ is given in Eq.~\ref{eq:GP2M0_appendix} and $\mathcal{H}^{(\ell_2,p_2)}_{0}$ is given in Eq.~\ref{eq:HL2P2M0_appendix}.